pierrediedhiou/cybersecurity-journey/glossary.md

 networked devices (UDP Port 123)
 - **NTLM** — NT LAN Manager, a Microsoft authentication protocol that uses hashing to store and verify Windows passwords
+- **NP** — Non-deterministic Polynomial Time, a class of computational problems where a given solution can be checked quickly but finding the solution itself may be very hard
+- **NThash** — The hash format used by modern Windows operating systems to store user and service passwords (also called NTLM hash)
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption